 If something doesn’t adhere to your brand values, it doesn’t belong in your business.

 A company’s brand values are its beacon.
 This is a center post for defining what is and is not the brand.
 Everything that comes through your brand (internal decisions, images, emails, ads, article content, website design, affiliated and influencer companies, communication with your customers etc) should uphold your brand values.

 This can get a little tricky though because there are a billion (at least) aspects of running a business.
 So to make it easier to stay connected to your values we suggest turning them into an easy to remember “Brand Value System.”

 What is a Brand Value System?

 In essence, it is very simple.
-A three word phrase that emboldens a brands nature and vision.
+A Brand Value System is a phrase that emboldens a brand’s nature and vision.

 How to Choose Your Brand’s Value System